klust/SupercomputersForStarters/docs/C02_Processors/C02_S04_ILP_II_Superscalar.md

 # Instruction level parallelism 2: Superscalar processing

-A second way to improve the instruction throughput in a processor is to simply increase the number of ALU and load-store / address generation units.
+A second way to improve the instruction throughput in a processor is to simply increase the number of ALU and load-store/address generation units.
 Of course this only makes sense if the instruction decoder in the control unit is also enhanced so that it can also decode multiple instructions simultaneously to keep those instruction units fed.
 This is called *superscalar execution*